Thesis and Dissertation

 The thesis or dissertation is a scholarly work that forms the capstone of a research degree program.
 The Graduate School’s Code of Legislation requires the completion and defense of the master’s thesis or doctoral dissertation to obtain your graduate degree.
 The thesis or dissertation is placed in public circulation so that other scholars may expand on or challenge your ideas,

-Some academic disciplines and graduate fields expect that the dissertation will form a single, unified document, while other disciplines permit students to compile several related papers as chapters of a thesis or dissertation (see Appendix B of the Thesis and Dissertation Guidebook_2018).
+Some academic disciplines and graduate fields expect that the dissertation will form a single, unified document, while other disciplines permit students to compile several related papers as chapters of a thesis or dissertation (see Fields Permitting the Use of Papers Option page).

 The Thesis and Dissertation Guide provides formatting requirements, required sections, and suggested timeline for producing and submitting your thesis or dissertation.